ben-izd/Tableau-Mathematica-integration/README.md

 ## Possible Issues
-Tableau `Web Data Connector` is built to connect to stable addresses, for example on Tableau 2020.1 which I tested, if you use this method and connect your data via some port, after closing your file, everytime you open the file, Tableau tries to connect to the same port and doesn't let you change it unless it connects to the that port once.
+Tableau `Web Data Connector` is built to connect to stable addresses, for example on Tableau 2020.1 which I tested, if you use this method and connect your data via some port, after closing your file, every time you open the file, Tableau tries to connect to the same port and doesn't let you change it unless it connects to the that port once.
 Sometimes that port is in use by another program and you can't use that.
-Solution is to run with a diffrent port (in Mathematica change the first argument of `SocketListen`), then open your Tableau file in a text editor, search for the previous port and replace it with the newer one.
+Solution is to run with a different port (in Mathematica change the first argument of `SocketListen`), then open your Tableau file in a text editor, search for the previous port and replace it with the newer one.